-Our Agency has comprised an example letter that can be utilized as a tool to be included in your next community newsletter.
-This letter will help you share the Selective Service System mission with your community and better communicate the importance and benefits of registration.
+Our Agency has comprised an example letter that can be utilized as a tool to be distributed among teachers, administrators, or superintendents.
+This letter will help the Selective Service System mission as we continue to communicate the importance of registering men in a fair and equitable manner.

-[Dear Parents],
+[Organization/Contact Name],